Most "gift ideas for writers" suck. I'm a writer, so I would know.

 If none of the above ideas tickle your fancy, you can always fall back on the tried-and-true solution for stumped gift givers: digital gift cards.

 The problem with gift cards is that they usually have a fee tacked on, so you have to pay more than the value of the card itself.
-But you can sidestep that issue by using Raise.com:
+But you can sidestep that issue with Raise.com:

 Raise is a marketplace for people to sell their unwanted gift cards, so you can often buy gift cards for less than their value.